Taking care of older people in our communities

 - by giving of your time and becoming a volunteer at an old-age home.

-If you're aware of an older people being abused, make sure that you report it immediately to the Western Cape Department of Social Development by calling 0800 220 250.
+If you're aware of an older person being abused, make sure that you report it immediately to the Western Cape Department of Social Development by calling 0800 220 250.

 Prevent elder abuse and speak up if you suspect that an elderly person is being financially exploited, neglected or harmed by their caregiver.